Alpha-Buchotep/WindowsUpdateServicesBlocker/README.md

 ## Search or apply Windows Update

-If You want ot search or apply a Windows Update do the following:
+If You want to search or apply a Windows Update do the following:

 Start **WindowsUpdateBlockerCleanup.exe** as administrator.